Citrullin/web-of-thing-arduino/README.md

 ## PlatformIO

-Add the `webthing-arduino` library through PlatformIO's package management interface.
+Add the `web-of-things-arduino` library through PlatformIO's package management interface.
 Ensure that you get the latest release by examining the entries in the version number dropdown list.
 It may be sorted counter-intuitively.
 You may also need to manually add the ArduinoJson and other libraries to